alejfxguti/DiseaseDiagnoser/README.md

 - Users can input up to 4 symptoms and receive possible diagnoses.
 - The application displays the percentage chance of each diagnosis according to the trained model.
-- The project includes a frontend web page for user interaction and a backend server for processing symptoms and providing predictions.
+- It includes a frontend web page for user interaction and a backend server written using Flask to process symptoms and provide predictions.

 ## Technologies Used

-- Frontend: HTML, CSS, JavaScript
+**Frontend:** HTML, CSS, JavaScript

-- Backend: [Choose your preferred backend technology]
-- Machine Learning: Scikit-learn
+**Backend:** Flask (Python Web Framework)

+**Machine Learning:** Scikit-learn

-- Data Analysis: Pandas, NumPy
+**Data Analysis:** Pandas, NumPy
-- Deployment: GitHub Pages

-## Setup and Usage
+## Local Deployment

-1. Clone the repository:`git clone https://github.com/your-username/disease-diagnosis.git`
+1. Clone the repository: `git clone https://github.com/your-username/disease-diagnoser.git`

-2. [Set up and configure your chosen backend technology as mentioned in the project steps]

-3. Open `index.html` in a web browser.
+2. Navigate to the project directory: `cd disease-diagnoser`

+3. Install the required Python packages using pip: `pip install flask pandas scikit-learn`

+4. Run the Flask server: `python app.py`

+5. Open your local environment: `http://localhost:5000/` or `http://127.0.0.1:5000/`

+6. Click `Learn more` to see what symptoms and diseases the model used to train

-4. Enter up to 4 symptoms in the input fields and click the submit button.
+7. Enter up to 4 symptoms in the input fields and click the submit button.

-5. The application will send an AJAX request to the backend server, process the symptoms, and display the diagnosis results with percentage chances on the page.
+8. The application will send an AJAX request to the backend server, process the symptoms, and display the diagnosis results with percentage chances on the page.

 ## Demo